Paul Brainerd

-Paul Brainerd (born 1947) is an American businessman, computer programmer and philanthropist.
-In 1984, he co-founded the Aldus Corporation, which released Pagemaker, the first consumer-use desktop publishing software.
-Brainerd has since coined the term "desktop publishing".
-Since 1995, he has been involved in philanthropic efforts, including the founding of Social Ventures Partners in 1997, a global organization that connects local investors with non-profit community organizations.
+Paul Steven Brainerd (November 17, 1947 – February 15, 2026) was an American businessman, computer programmer and philanthropist.
+In 1984, he co-founded the Aldus Corporation, which released PageMaker, the first consumer-use desktop publishing software.
+Brainerd coined the term "desktop publishing".
+From 1995 on, he was involved in philanthropic efforts, including the founding of Social Ventures Partners in 1997, a global organization that connects local investors with non-profit community organizations.

-Life
+Background

-Brainerd was born in Medford, Oregon, to Phil and VerNatta Brainerd.
-He attended the University of Oregon, where he received his BA in business administration, followed by an M.S. in journalism from the University of Minnesota.
-He was the editor for the school's paper, the Oregon Daily Emerald.
+Brainerd was born in Medford, Oregon, to Phillip and Leta VerNetta Brainerd.
+He attended the University of Oregon, where he received his B.A.in business administration and was the editor for the school's paper, the Oregon Daily Emerald.
 Following graduation, he worked at the Minneapolis Star-Tribune.
+He received an M.S. in journalism from the University of Minnesota.

+Brainerd died at his home on Bainbridge Island, Washington, on February 15, 2026, at the age of 78.

 Desktop publishing

 Brainerd co-founded the publishing/printing software company Aldus in 1984.
 The company subsequently brought PageMaker to the market.
 Brainerd is also known for having coined the term "desktop publishing".
 He stepped down from his position of president and chief executive of Aldus in 1993, ten years after its founding.